joergBeigang/grblHal_pendant/README.md

 # grblHal_pendant

-This is a pendant for grblHal controlled cnc machines.
+This is a simple pendant for grblHal controlled cnc machines.
 It is running on an ESP32.
 For the analog feel it is using a high resolution rotatary encoder (with 1200 pulses per revolution), and an analog joystick for rapid movement.